 Caveat means a Document under the Land Titles Legislation giving notice of a claim to an interest in land that may have the effect of an injunction to stop the registration of a Registry Instrument or other Document in the Titles Register.

+Certificate Policy means a named set of rules that indicates the applicability of a Digital Certificate to a particular community and/or class of applications with common security requirements, approved or reviewed by the Gatekeeper Competent Authority.

 Certificate Profile means the specification of the fields to be included in a Digital Certificate and the contents of each.

 Certification Authority means a Gatekeeper Accredited Service Provider that issues Digital Certificates that have been Digitally Signed using the Certification Authority’s Private Key and provides certificate verification and revocation services for the Digital Certificates it issues.

-Change Management Framework (CMF) means a comprehensive, documented framework of policies, practices and procedures to ensure that the changes referred to in Operating Requirement 13.1 are made in a planned and managed way and that, for each instance of change, a specific change management plan can be prepared to, without limitation,:
+Change Management Framework means a comprehensive, documented framework of policies, practices and procedures to ensure that the changes referred to in Operating Requirement 13.1 are made in a planned and managed way and that, for each instance of change, a specific change management plan can be prepared to, without limitation,:

 communicate and consult on proposed changes with parties affected by the change; and